Icarus131/nexus-framework/README.md

 - Use HTTPS for communication between agents and the C2 server.
 - Regularly update authentication credentials.
 - Implement proper access controls to restrict unauthorized access to the dashboard and API.

-#### Contributing

-- Contributions are welcome!
-Please follow the Contribution Guidelines.
-  License